Graph Neural Networks with convolutional ARMA filters: The ARMA neural network layer

-To encourage each GCS stack to learn an ARMA\textsubscript{1} filter with a response different from the ones learned by the other stacks, we apply stochastic dropout to the skip connections of the GCS layers.
-Finally, since the GCS stacks are independent, the computation of an ARMA layer can be distributed across multiple processing units.
+To encourage each GCS stack to learn a filtering operation with a response different from the other stacks, we apply stochastic dropout to the skip connections $\X\V_k$ in each GCS layer.
+This leads to learning a heterogeneous set of features that, when combined to form the output of the ARMA\textsubscript{K} layer, yield powerful and expressive node representations.
+We notice that the parameter sharing in each layer of the GCS stack endows the GNN with a strong regularization that helps to prevent overfitting and greatly reduces the model complexity, in terms of the number of trainable parameters.
+Finally, since the GCS stacks are independent of each other, the computation of an ARMA layer can be distributed across multiple processing units.